azurecitadel/azurecitadel.github.io/labs/terraformingAKS.md

 * Set the size to B1ms VM
 * 30 GiB SSD

+The final set of example files for this challenge are [here](https://github.com/azurecitadel/terraform/tree/master/challenge4).

 --------------

 ## Optional Challenge: Automate ACI Integration

-If you have time, automate the deployment of the ACI connector without any manual steps.
-As a helping hand, this [script](terraformingAKS/init_aci_connector.sh) is would need to be passed the AKS cluster name and resource group to carry out this task.
+If you have time, automate the deployment of the ACI connector (using the virtual kubelet) without any manual steps.

+As a helping hand, this [script](terraformingAKS/init_aci_connector.sh) would need to be passed the AKS cluster name and resource group to carry out this task.